-Note 23.
+Note 24.
 Events after the reporting period

-The impact of the Coronavirus (COVID-19) pandemic is ongoing, and whilst there does not currently appear to be any significant impact upon the financial statements up to 30 June 2020, it is not practicable to estimate the potential impact, positive or negative, after the reporting date.
+The impact of the COVID-19 pandemic is ongoing and it is not practicable to estimate the potential impact, positive or negative, after the reporting date.
 The situation is rapidly developing and is dependent on measures imposed by the Australian Government and other countries, such as maintaining social distancing requirements, quarantine, travel restrictions and any economic stimulus that may be provided.

-No other matter or circumstance has arisen since 30 June 2020 that has significantly affected, or may significantly affect the company's operations, the results of those operations, or the company's state of affairs in future financial years.
+No other matter or circumstance has arisen since 30 June 2021 that has significantly affected, or may significantly affect the company's operations, the results of those operations, or the company's state of affairs in future financial years.